-Our employee owners are encouraged to speak directly with leadership to discuss areas of interest and the preparation needed for future growth. in fact, in 2017: 14 Employees Earned their Journeyman Certification, 29 Employees were Promoted and 19 Employees Completed the First Phase of Nosco YOUniversity.
+Our employee owners are encouraged to speak directly with leadership to discuss areas of interest and the preparation needed for future growth.
+In fact, in 2019: 24 Employees Earned their Journeyman Certification, 31 Employees were Promoted, and 56 Employees Completed the First Phase of Nosco YOUniversity.

 Safety Training—Informs employees of our commitment to working safely and how to put it into action.